jorjuarez/vuln-mgmt-impl/README.md

 ---

-### Step 2: Case Study: Securing Stakeholder Buy-In for a New Security Policy
+### Step 2: Case Study - Securing Stakeholder Buy-In for a New Security Policy

 ### Objective
 As a Cyber VM Analyst, the objective was to implement a more aggressive vulnerability remediation policy.
 To ensure the policy was both effective for security and operationally feasible, a proactive partnership with the IT server team was crucial for developing a balanced and realistic solution.